Skip to Content

 Step 4.
 Bake salted egg yolks

-After curing time, safely remove the egg yolks from salt.
-Rinse them under water until clear and check the textures of them.
-If you see a clear egg yolk with quite firm and sticky texture, you are successful.
+After the curing time, carefully remove the egg yolks from the salt.
+Rinse them under water until clear and check their textures.
+If you see clear egg yolks with a firm and slightly sticky texture, you have been successful.
 Pat them dry.

 Finally, bake them to remove any excess liquid inside the yolk.
 This is for longer preservation; if you plan to use the yolk immediately, you can skip this step.
-However, I recommend baking salted egg yolk, the texture would be firmer and less sticky.
+However, I recommend baking the salted egg yolk; the texture would be firmer and less sticky.

-Bake it at 176°F (80°C) in 30 minutes until the yolks are fully dry.
-Finally, transfer them into a clean container and use in up to 3 months.
+Bake them at 176°F (80°C) for 30 minutes until the yolks are fully dry.
+Finally, transfer them into a clean container and use them for up to 3 months.

 Super easy, isn’t it?
-Let’s discover many more ways to use quick salted egg yolks in making desserts, main courses or even substitute them for cheese!
+Let’s discover many more ways to use quick salted egg yolks in making desserts, main courses, or even substituting them for cheese!

 quick salted egg yolk